-Above we have established two ways in which characteristics of individual subjects may lead to variation in the intensity of experiencing an incident.
+We have established two ways in which characteristics of individual subjects may lead to variation in the intensity of experiencing an incident.
 This variation is in contrast with one of the assumptions underlying the hypergeometric distribution: uniformity.

-Next we discuss sources of correlation which correspond to indirect rather than direct causation: we speak then of spuriouscorrelation, correlation which can be explained by confounding factors, by common causes.
+Sources of correlation can correspond to indirect rather than direct causation; spurious correlation can be explained by confounding factors and common causes.

 There are serious reasons to doubt the uniformity of incidents over shifts.
-There may occur periodical differences.
+Periodical differences may occur.
 The population of a hospital ward may vary over the seasons.
-The patients may differ in character and severity of illness due to seasonal influences.
-There are differences between day and night shifts and between weekend shifts and shifts on weekdays.
-An extensive study of Dutch Intensive Care Units admissions shows a marked increase in deaths when the admission falls outside "office hours" [5].
-Recall that there have to be nurses on duty throughout the night and throughout the weekends, while the medical specialists tend to have "normal working hours".
-Finally there is the periodical cycle of the circadian rhythm, influencing the condition of the patients and the attention of the medical staff [4].
+The patients may differ in character and severity of illness, due to seasonal influences.
+There are differences between day and night shifts, and between weekend shifts and shifts on weekdays.
+An extensive study of Dutch intensive care units admissions shows a marked increase in deaths when the admission falls outside "office hours" (see Hans, Kuijsten, Brinkman, Meynaar, et al.)-there have to be nurses on duty throughout the night and throughout the weekends, while the medical specialists tend to have "normal" working hours.

+Finally, there is the periodical cycle of the circadian rhythm, influencing the condition of the patients and the attention of the medical staff (see Kuhn).

-Notice that circadian variation in e.g. mortality and the resulting variation of incident rate between different shifts over the day interacts with the variation in the number of nurses on a shift, with more personnel on the day shifts.
-This can result in a higher number of nurses with an incident on their shift if the incident rate is higher during day time shifts and conversely, a lower number in the opposite case.
+Notice that circadian variation in areas such as mortality and the resulting variation of incident rate between different shifts over the day interacts with the variation in the number of nurses on a shift, with more personnel on the day shifts.
+This can result in a higher number of nurses with an incident on their shift if the incident rate is higher during daytime shifts and, conversely, a lower number in the opposite case.

 There may be other, nonperiodical variations that affect the uniformity of incidents.
-In the case of the Juliana Children's hospital there has been a rather sensitive matter of policy: whether very ill children, who are not going to live for very long, should die at home or in the hospital wards.
+In the case of the Juliana Children's Hospital, there has been a rather sensitive matter of policy: whether very ill children, who are not going to live for very long, should die at home or in hospital wards.
 We understand that this policy did change at least once at the JCH in the period of interest.
-Presumably a change in policy concerning where the hospital wants children to die, will have impact on the rate of incidents.
+Presumably, a change in policy concerning where the hospital wants children to die, will have an impact on the rate of incidents.
 Further, incidents may be clustered, since one patient can give rise to several incidents.

-On the other hand the way nurses are assigned to shifts is certainly not uniform and 'random'.
-Nurses take shifts in patterns, for example several night shift on a row, alternated by rows of evening or day shifts.
-Nurses are assigned to shifts according to skills, qualification and other characteristics.
-Maybe some nurses take relatively more weekend shifts than others, because of personal circumstances.
+On the other hand, the way nurses are assigned to shifts is certainly not uniform and "random".
+Nurses take shifts in patterns; for example, several night shifts in a row, alternated by rows of evening or day shifts.
+Nurses are assigned to shifts according to skills, qualifications, and other characteristics.
+Some nurses might take relatively more weekend shifts than others because of personal circumstances.

-Although both the assignment of nurses to shifts and the assignment of incidents to shifts are not uniform processes, one could hope that there might be some 'mixing' condition that makes the ultimate result indistinguishable from the postulated independence and uniformity.
-Certainly one may hope, but this magical mechanism should at least be made plausible.
+Although the assignment of both nurses to shifts and incidents to shifts are not uniform processes, one could hope that there might be some "mixing" condition that makes the ultimate result indistinguishable from the postulated independence and uniformity.
+This magical mechanism should at least be made plausible.

-Taken together, even if we consider both the shifts of a given nurse as a random process, and the incidents on a ward as a random process, and even if we consider the two processes as stochastically independent of one another, the assumption of constant intensities of either is a guess, not based on any evidence or argument.
-There may be patterns in the risk of incidents and there are certainly patterns in the shifts of nurses.
+Taken together, even if we consider both the shifts of a given nurse and the incidents on a ward as random processes, and the two processes as stochastically independent of one another, the assumption of constant intensities of either is a guess, not based on any evidence or argument.

+There may be patterns in the risk of incidents, and there are certainly patterns in the shifts of nurses.
 These patterns may be correlated, through the process by which shifts are shared over the different nurses according to their different personal situations, their different wishes for particular kinds of shifts, their different qualifications, and the changing situation on the ward.